Sichii/Chaos-Server/docs/articles/WorldOptions.md

 collection and JIT recompilation/OSR.

 > [!CAUTION]
-> I suggest a hard cap of 60 with a good default value of 30
+> I strong suggest not going above 30, which is the default value

 > [!TIP]
 > If desired you can set this to 3 to emulate the original game